Tula Explore vs Lillebaby complete airflow

 - the fabric feels soft yet very sturdy

 - it has no proper lumbar support.
-The waist belt is cushioned but not entirely on the back so the lumbar support is not too good
+The waist belt is cushioned but not entirely on the back

 - it has no side carry option